Aliases for DMTN Gene

 DMTN (Dematin Actin Binding Protein) is a Protein Coding gene.
-Diseases associated with DMTN include Hypogonadotropic Hypogonadism 20 With Or Without Anosmia and Hypotrichosis.
-Among its related pathways are Miscellaneous transport and binding events and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with DMTN include Hereditary Spherocytosis and Hypotrichosis.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Miscellaneous transport and binding events.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding and protein self-association.
 An important paralog of this gene is ABLIM1.

 Membrane-cytoskeleton-associated protein with F-actin-binding activity that induces F-actin bundles formation and stabilization.
 Its F-actin-bundling activity is reversibly regulated upon its phosphorylation by the cAMP-dependent protein kinase A (PKA).
 Binds to the erythrocyte membrane glucose transporter-1 SLC2A1/GLUT1, and hence stabilizes and attaches the spectrin-actin network to the erythrocytic plasma membrane.
 Plays a role in maintaining the functional integrity of PKA-activated erythrocyte shape and the membrane mechanical properties.
 Plays also a role as a modulator of actin dynamics in fibroblasts; acts as a negative regulator of the RhoA activation pathway.
 In platelets, functions as a regulator of internal calcium mobilization across the dense tubular system that affects platelet granule secretion pathways and aggregation.
 Also required for the formation of a diverse set of cell protrusions, such as filopodia and lamellipodia, necessary for platelet cell spreading, motility and migration.
 Acts as a tumor suppressor and inhibits malignant cell transformation.